11 Signs That Show You Are Carrying Too Many Burdens

 5. You withdraw from others even though you crave connection

 You may find that you withdraw from relationships even when you want help.
 You may believe that nobody understands you or that you are not deserving of attention.
-Wanting connection yet avoiding it is a conundrum that often indicates having too much on your plate.
+Wanting connection yet avoiding it is a conundrum that often signals you have too much on your plate.
 You carry your burden by yourself if you conceal it.

 Ask yourself, “Who could I trust with a part of what I’m carrying?
 What small piece could I share today?”